Postdoctoral Residencies in Clinical Psychology 2015 - 2017

-- Two de-identified sample reports are also required
+- One de-identified sample report is also required

 PLEASE DIRECT ALL MATERIALS & INQUIRIES TO THE SUB-SPECIALTY TRAINING DIRECTOR'S CONTACT INFORMATION ON THE FELLOWSHIP PROGRAM’S INDIVIDUAL WEB PAGE.

-The Clinical Neuropsychology and Rehabilitation Neuropsychology UVA-HS fellowships are APPCN match programs.
-The APPCN match results will be released on February 28, 2014.
+The Clinical Neuropsychology fellowship is an APPCN match programs.
+The APPCN match results will be released on the TBD match release date.
 All other programs will inform applicants of selection timeframes and notification procedures.

 General information about benefits can be found below in the link to the Graduate Medical Education Office at UVA.
 Note that some of the benefits pertain only to medical residents (e.g., on-call office).
 Specific questions about benefits should be directed to the sub-specialty training directors or to the program director (Dr. Donna Broshek).

-Upon selection for the Medical Psychology Fellowship Program at the University of Virginia School of Medicine, a formal offer letter will be sent by the Program Director who will also be the point of contact for the credentialing and appointment process:
+Upon selection for the Clinical Psychology Fellowship Program at the University of Virginia School of Medicine, a formal offer letter will be sent by the GME Office and GME staff wil coordinate the credentialing and appointment process.

 Donna K. Broshek, Ph.D.